 Pizzaiola roughly translates to “in pizza-style.”
-This potato pizzaiola is a casserole made with layers of potato, tomato sauce, and cheese.
+This version of pizzaiola is a casserole made with layers of potato, tomato sauce, and cheese.
 It is a comforting and delicious dish that is sure to be a favorite.

 - Prep Time: 30 mins